 Pendra Railway station is the nearest railway station to this temple, at around 38 kilometers distance.
-Anuppur is a nearby railway station at around 79 kilometers away.
-Bilaspur is the major nearby railway station at around 118 kilometers distance.
+Anuppur is another nearby railway station, at around 79 kilometers away.
+Bilaspur is the major nearby railway station, at around 118 kilometers distance.
 Rewa is at around 270 kilometers distance.
 There are buses to Amarkantak from nearby major cities like Jabalpur, Rewa, etc.

 Jabalpur airport or Dumna Airport is a nearest airport at around 217 kilometers away.
 Raipur airport is also a nearby airport, at almost the same distance.

 Kapildhara is a 100 feet high beautiful falls at a distance of around 8 kilometers from Narmada Kund.
 It is believed that the Rishi (Saint) Kapil used to mediate here.
 There is a beautiful garden situated very close to this falls.
 (Dhara means constant flow)

 Dudh dhara is a small fall at a distance of 1 kilometers from Kapiladhara.
 Dugdha Dhara and Shambu Dhara are two nearby falls.

 Duni Pani is a hot water spring here, which is believed to have powers to cure fatal diseases!

 15th century poet Kabir is believed to have meditated at Kabir Chabutra, also known as the platform of Kabir.
 It is also situated in this historic town of Amarkantak.

 Bhrigum Mandal is situated deep inside the forests, where Rishi (saint) Bhrigum is believed to have meditated.
 You need to trek a very difficult terrain to reach BhrigumMandal.